vasanthi-vuppuluri/tic-tac-toe/README.txt

     - Exceptions are handled in this class

 Execution steps:
-    All the java programs are present in the package 'sdassignment2' The code is tested using NetBeans IDE
+    All the java programs are present in the package 'tic-tac-toe' The code is tested using NetBeans IDE
     All the programs need to be in the same package Play.java is the program to be executed